 Incoming 2023 students click to join the YU Start Facebook group.

-Note: The YU START program launches in early May, and incoming students will receive an email invitation to log in at yustart.yorku.ca.
-If you are not able to access the application, please email email@example.com.
+Note: The YU START program will launch in this summer, and incoming students will receive an email invitation to log in at yustart.yorku.ca.
+If you are not able to access the application, please email firstname.lastname@example.org.

 Attending your graduate program orientation is a great opportunity to meet colleagues and learn more about grad studies at York.

-If you are a new graduate student, we also look forward to meeting you at the 2022 Grad Social!
+If you are a new graduate student, we also look forward to meeting you at the GRAD@York - Fall 2023!

 This event will be an opportunity for incoming graduate students to meet with our Decanal team and campus partners, to learn about a variety of resources and services available to support your graduate journey.
 We will have representatives from the following university academic and administrative services:

 - York University Libraries